yairyakobson/GithubFinder/README.md

 Github Finder - Find your Github profiles easier.

-Built in React using tailwindCSS, daisyUI and axios for API integration
+Built in React using tailwindCSS and daisyUI for CSS frameworks and axios library for API integration

 With Github Finder you can find other Github profiles a lot faster than just searching them one by one